-The CA will provide an annual report detailing the activities completed under the CRMP ((TRC 2021)) and the supplemental CRMPs to the DOE and NY SHPO for as long as the CRMP (TRC 2021) is in effect.
+The CA will provide an annual report detailing the activities completed under the CRMP to the DOE and NYSHPO for as long as the CRMP is in effect.
 This report will be completed and submitted on or before January 10th each year.
 This report will include a summary of all historic properties and archeological resources that may have been encountered during construction and how they were treated.
 Post construction reports will identify which cultural resources were monitored and provide a summary of resource conditions and whether forms of disturbance were noted.